viniciusdacal/redux-arc/README.md

 ## Error handling
 The above example is a a response with success, when the request fails, the `action.error` will be `true` and the `action.payload` will be the error itself.
-Just like in the bellow example:
+Just like the bellow example:

 ```js
 {